Who Are You: Reception

-The album was a commercial success, going 2× platinum in the US and Canada, gold in UK, and peaking at number 2 on the Billboard Pop Albums chart.
+The album was a commercial success, going 2× platinum in the US and Canada, gold in UK, and peaking at number 2 on the Billboard 200.
 The soundtrack to Grease prevented Who Are You from achieving number 1 status in the US.
 The success of Who Are You generated excitement at the prospect of a new Who tour for the album.
 The songs on the album were later performed on tour in 1979, when the Who were joined by new drummer Kenney Jones and keyboardist John Bundrick.

 Reviewing in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said: "Every time I concentrate I get off on some new detail in Daltrey's singing or Townshend's lyrics or Entwistle's bass parts—though not in Moon's drumming, and I still don't relate to the synthesizer.
 But I never learn anything new, and this is not my idea of fun rock and roll.
 It ought to be one or the other, if not both."